jackyhuynh/MyDevKB/documents/testing-software-document/testing-techniques.md

 - The paper is basic introduction to software testing methodologies.
 Majority of the code is is from other researcher (some was written by myself)
 - Paper is written using PyCharm in markdown style and render by [md2pdf](https://md2pdf.netlify.app/)
-- Some picture may not print out properly due to the conversion from markdown to PDF is not support picture Version number 1 is posted on GitHub

 <hr>

 ## 1. Automation Testing: